kernelmachine/cbtm/downstream_tasks/README.md

 ## Converting models to HuggingFace format

 Our downstream task evaluation setup assumes that models are saved in a format compatible with the HuggingFace libraries.
 We've provided a script which, given a directory containing our models, will iterate through all subdirectories looking for files named `$FAIRSEQ_FILE_NAME`, which we default to `consolidated.pt`, and converting those into Huggingface-compatible checkpoint files named `pytorch_model.bin` (the default determined by the transformers library).
-The are saved in `$HF_MODEL_DIR`, maintaining the folder structure of `$MODEL_FOLDER`.
+These are saved in `$HF_MODEL_DIR`, maintaining the folder structure of `$MODEL_FOLDER`.
 Any of the defined SLURM constants may be modified to suit your setup or preference:

 ```
 CBTM_PATH=/private/home/margaretli/cbtm_metaseq